karlrl/function-and-taxonomy-examples/README.md

 Python 3.6 installed.

 To install the additional Python dependencies, [Anaconda/Miniconda][anaconda] is recommended.
-Assuming Miniconda is installed, run the following from the project root:
+Assuming one of these tools is installed, run the following from the project root:

 ```
 $ conda env create --file environment.yml